We can build a healthier future, together

 Maternal health disparities in the African American community

-According to a 2022 report, women of color were at a nearly 70% higher risk of pregnancy-related complications than white women.
-These complications can lead to short and long-term consequences to a woman's health.
+According to a 2023 report, Black women are three times more likely to die from pregnancy-related complications than white women.
+These complications can lead to short and long-term consequences for a woman's health.
 The prevalence of conditions like diabetes, heart disease, and hypertension in the African American community contribute to the higher risk facing pregnant women.
-But the study also points to racial inequities and bias within the health care system as key factors.
+But the study also points to racial inequities and prejudices within the health care system as key factors, such as implicit bias, structural racism, and variation in quality care.
+This means that multi-sector and multi-policy approaches are equally as important as individualized care.